TU-Delft-DCC/TU-Delft-DCC.github.io/docs/02_Data/00_README.md

 # Research data guides
 ## About this guide
 This guide aims to give you a quick overview of research data management concepts and best practices.
-After reading these materials you will be able to produce FAIR enough data in the context of your research within TU Delft.
+After reading these materials you will be able to understand how to better work with data and produce FAIR enough data in the context of your research within TU Delft.
 ![Research software](../img/rd_intro.jpg)